compdemocracy/polis/README.md

 ### Running with docker-compose:

-Before running docker-compose up for the first time, either do a pull (faster):
+Before running docker-compose up for the first time:

+After cloning, navigate via command line to the root of this repository.

+Next, either do a pull (faster):

 `docker-compose pull`

+If you get a permission error, try running `sudo docker-compose pull`, and sudo will be necessary for all other commands as well.
+To avoid having to run `sudo` in the future, you can follow setup instruction here: https://docs.docker.com/engine/install/linux-postinstall/

 or do a build (to utilize recent or local changes):

-`docker-compose up --build --detach`
+`docker-compose up --build`

-subsequently you should only need to run:
+once you've either pulled or built, you can run the following when you want to run the project:

-`docker-compose up --detach`
+`docker-compose up`

 To force a full re-build with no cache from previous builds:
 `docker-compose build --parallel --no-cache`

+You can end the process using `Ctrl+C`

+###### Running as a background process

+If you would like to run docker compose as a background process, run the `up` commands with the `--detach` flag, e.g.,:

+`docker-compose up --detach`

 And to stop:
 `docker-compose down`

-_(or Ctrl+C if you did not run with --detach)_

 ### check your ip (only necessary on docker-machine):
 ```